configcat/docs/website/docs/advanced/config-v2.md

 > TODO add screenshot

+### New comparators

+With the new comparators, you can create date based targeting rules and schedule releases, compare arrays etc.

+- New text and sensitive text comparators: EQUALS, NOT EQUALS, STARTS WITH ANY OF, ENDS WITH ANY OF, NOT STARTS WITH ANY OF, NOT ENDS WITH ANY OF.
+- New array comparators: ARRAY CONTAINS ANY OF, ARRAY NOT CONTAINS ANY OF.
+- New date comparators: BEFORE, AFTER.

 ### Prerequisite flags

 With prerequisite flags, you can create feature flags that depend on other feature flags.
 Prerequisite feature flags are particularly useful for managing complex feature dependencies and ensuring a smooth user experience during feature rollouts.

 > TODO add screenshot

-### Targeting rule hints
+### Comparison value hints

-With targeting rule hints, you can add hints to targeting rules to navigate better in complex rule sets.
+With comparison value hints, you can add hints to your comparison values.
+This way you can add a description to your comparison value list items that helps you remember what they are for.

 > TODO add screenshot

-### New comparators

-With the new comparators, you can create date based targeting rules and schedule releases, compare arrays etc.

-> TODO list new comparators
+### Percentage options for targeting rules

+You can add percentage options to your targeting rules.
+This is useful if you want to create percentage options based on your user attributes.

+### Custom percentage attributes

+With custom percentage attributes, you can create percentage options based on custom attributes.
+This way you can create percentage options based on any of your user attributes.